Chaithanya512/amfoss-tasks/Task-02/README.md

-This task was challenging to me as i encountered many errors.
-I was keeping several stuff in one directory which made me confuse at the beginning.
-Later i was advised to clone the repo into a new directory and a give a fresh start.
+This task was challenging to me as I was keeping several stuff in one directory which made me confuse at the beginning.
+Later I was advised to clone the repo into a new directory and a give a fresh start.
 After that it was quite easier than first time.